 The animal may be confined to a secured area until it is removed from the campus by animal control.

 Armed Assault on Campus

-1. Call 911

-2. Institute Lockdown - Hard lockdown procedures and shelter in place instituted by the Sheriff's Department.
+- 1. Call 911 - 2.
+Institute Lockdown Hard lockdown procedures and shelter in place - 3.
+Remain on Lockdown until "All Clear" is instituted by the Sheriff's Department.